An introduction to the GDK system and basic commands https://hds-sandbox.github.io/GDKworkshops

 You can see how many resources your projects are using with

-You can do it with a script:
+You can do it with a script which downloads and execute with the command below:

 If your project has many users, a good structure can be